Syresham: Facilities

 The village possesses a public house, the Kings Head, a sub post office, primary school, church and chapel.
 It has a thriving social life, with a Sports and Social Club (football field and cricket pitch), and several local societies (such as the Syresham History Society).
-There are several Grade II listed buildings, including The Priory, Manor Farm and The Old College Farmhouse.
+There are several Grade II listed buildings, including The Priory, and The Old College Farmhouse.
 St. James' Church, dating from the 12th century, is Grade II* listed.

 It is bypassed by the A43 trunk road and is the western terminus of the Ouse Valley Way long distance footpath.
 It is traversed by Welsh lane, a Drovers' road used to bring cattle and sheep to London before the railways killed off the droving business.
 The lane has wide verges at many places between the village and Buckingham which were ideal for grazing the livestock.
 There are the remains or stump of a hanging tree at the cross-roads just south of Biddlesden.